hellosign/hellosign-openapi/sdks/dotnet/docs/FaxApi.md

 Delete Fax

-Deletes the specified Fax from the system.
+Deletes the specified Fax from the system

 ### Example
 ```csharp